kkibria/dev_cookbook/docs/_topics/jslib.md

 ## Create javascript for older browsers

 The way to fix language version problems is transpiling the javascript code using [**babel**](https://babeljs.io/).
 To make sure transpiled code works on older browser, we have to test it on different browsers to see if and why it fails.
-Cross browser testing sites like <https://www.lambdatest.com> are helpful but can be expansive depending on situation.
+Cross browser testing sites like <https://www.lambdatest.com> or <https://saucelabs.com/> are helpful but can be expansive depending on situation.
 Check the following to get an insight,

 * [babel Handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/).
 * Browser support for javascript, [ECMAScript compatibility table](https://kangax.github.io/compat-table/es6/).